PalakRajput/Kotlin-basics/src/main/Article.md

 val myVariable = "Hello World!" var myMutableVariable = "Hello World!"

-//Variables can be initialized after declaration, but in this case, it is necessary to specify the type of the variable.var variable: String variable = "Can be initialized separately from declaration"
+//Variables can be initialized after declaration, but in this case, it is necessary to specify the type of the variable. var variable: String variable = "Can be initialized separately from declaration"
 ```